-Commenting on the project Tim Jervis, Director, commented: “This project brought with it many challenges - from diverting major services to removing over 17,5000m3 of earth - so we are proud of our work which was the successfully delivery of the diversion.
+Tim Jervis, Director, commented: “This project brought with it many challenges - from diverting major services to removing over 17,5000m3 of earth - so we are proud of our work which was the successfully delivered.
 A delivery without having to close the A45, thanks to our detailed traffic management plan.

-“Turner & Townsend’s involvement with Birmingham Airport also meant that our client, Birmingham City Council, could benefit from our joined-up thinking which was hugely beneficial.
-Especially as working so close to the runway meant parts of the sites had working height restrictions of only 4m.
+“Our involvement with Birmingham Airport also meant that our client, Birmingham City Council, could benefit from our joined-up thinking which was hugely beneficial.
+Working so close to the runway meant parts of the sites had working height restrictions of only 4m.

 “This has been a rewarding brief and we look forward to continued work on complimentary projects which, when combined together, will deliver improved connectivity and a best in class transport system for Birmingham.”